menotti/playground-iv41x1or/markdowns/intro.md

 SYCL is entirely standard C++ so there are not language extensions or attributes required.

-## This Tutorial

 This tutorial aims to teach you the fundamentals of SYCL through the explanation of a simple application.

-This tutorial will use ComputeCpp, a SYCL v1.2.1 conformant implementation.
+We will use ComputeCpp, a SYCL v1.2.1 conformant implementation to compile and execute the applications.